Autodidac/AlmondCore/README.md

 # AlmondCore

 AlmondCore - The Heart of the AlmondEngine is a "Feature Complete" Cross-platform OS Entry-Point System with Data-Oriented, Functional/OOP Hybrid, Task and Event Driven Component based Architecture with built-in Stateless Scene Management, ECS, and more.
 Built with contemporart principles with C++20, it is designed for modularity, efficiency, and ease of use in cutting-edge software development and beyond.
 For Graphics Rendering see AlmondEngine or AlmondShell.
+AlmondCore is a Modern Software Development Suite which aims to be as minimal as possible and also features a header only mostly functional programming design to reduce overhead.

 -----------